davidwagn/Openpowerlifting-Instagram-Validator/README.md

 # How to get your headers

-1. Log in to Instagram if you aren't.
+1. Log in to Instagram on your browser if you aren't.

 2. Open your browser's developer tools.